BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - HIGH SCHOOL TEAMS

-TEAM competition will take place at the Spring and Fall Championships, plus the two (2) Friday High School events during the season.
-Season-end endowments will be awarded at the Banquet on behalf of the United Dairymen, Economy Transmission, Tim’s Auto Repair and Pecht Family Farms.
+TEAM competition will take place during the High School Championships.
+Season-end awards will be awarded at year-end on behalf of the Idaho Army National Guard, Economy Transmission, Dan Davis Racing and Pecht Family Farms.

 - HIGH SCHOOL-INDIVIDUAL

 All students can only race for the school they attend.
 A high school activity card will be randomly requested to verify the school you go to.
 Each participant in the High School Series will have an opportunity to earn points at each of the five dedicated events for high school competition.
-The top two finishers after the July 30th event will qualify for the Summit E.T.
-High School finals at Mission on September 1-4, 2016.
-The overall season individual champion will be crowned following the final High School race on September 11th.
+The top two finishers after the July 22nd event will qualify for the Summit E.T.
+High School finals.
+The overall season individual champion will be crowned following the final High School race on September 9th.
 Electronics will not be permitted in the High School divisions.
 High School racers will be eligible to race at a dial-in of 11.00 ET and slower.
 Motorcycle riders may compete in one Trophy Street Bike class open to any Alumni and High School competitor at the Spring and Fall races.
 All other High School/Alumni events, riders can compete in the Street Bike eliminator.

 Four races will be offered for all Alumni competitors.
 Presented by Economy Transmission, each race is noted in the Firebird Track Schedule, which will offer Alumni eliminators and points.
 Electronics will not be permitted in the Alumni class.
 Alumni racers will be eligible to race at a dial-in of 10.00 ET and up.
 Motorcycle riders may compete in one Trophy Street Bike class open to any Alumni and High School competitor at the Spring and Fall races.
 All other High School/Alumni events, riders can compete in the Street Bike eliminator.